Happy Valentine’s Day! I feel inspired to write this and I hope that it can help any new parents.

 My baby is 5 months next week and I struggled adjusting to motherhood after she was born.
 Everything felt random.
 There was no schedule.
 I was tired.
 I was lost.
 Is this the new normal?
 Time flew by, my confidence grew, and yes… this is the new normal.
 But I wouldn’t trade it for anything.

 I experienced delayed bonding and that doesn’t make me a monster, even though I felt like it at the time.
 I was flooded with hormones and birth was complicated.
 I was SO GRATEFUL for her, but had never taken care of a baby before and even though I took infant care classes and read “all the books” when I was pregnant, I still felt like I was in a foreign country where I didn’t speak the language.
 It took me time to adjust to this role.
 As the months go by, we experience these stages together and the journey is something we’ll always share.
 I learn Noelle and she learns the whole wide world.
-Now she smiles at me.
-Giggles at me.
-Like real big giggles!
-Sometimes reaches for me when someone else holds her (my heart!!!!).
 I loved her at 6:58pm on September 23rd 2017, but the bonding came with time.
 Now I’m overwhelmed with love.
 I would move mountains for her smile and her cheeks and her big curious eyes and her little toes!!
 I can’t imagine life without my girl.

 I am, by no means, an expert on motherhood.
-But if you’re about to have a baby or are in those first few weeks, let me share some lessons I’ve learned.
+But if you’re about to have a baby or are in those first few weeks, let me share some lessons I’ve learned in these 5 short months.

 You’re taking care of your baby, but it’s also important to take care of yourself.
 Taking time for yourself or doing something you love doesn’t make you selfish.
 It makes you a better mom, dad, wife, husband, daughter, son, sister, brother, aunt, uncle, and friend.
 And it’s ok to ask for help.
 Even if that’s having a friend come over so you can get your hair cut or take a nap.
 And if your friend wants to bring dinner, let them.